stanams/CodeHunt/README.md

 **objective:** Tag has many products through tagging and product has many tags through tagging

 - create join table
+- build out API, Flux loop, and components for comments:
-- CRUD for tags
+  - `Tag` CRUD
   - [ ] User can tag a product
   - [ ] User followers are viewed on user profile
   - [ ] Products can be searched by tag and by name
   - [ ] Tags search is viewed as a product list
+- Style tag

 ### Phase 9: Styling Cleanup and Seeding (1 day)